JamesLewis1985/JamesLewis1985/README.md

 - 👋 Hi, I’m @JamesLewis1985
 - 👀 I’m interested in ...
-Data Science and Data Visulations
+Data Science and Data Visualizations
 - 🌱 I’m currently learning ...
 R , Python
 - 💞️ I’m looking to collaborate on ... anything
 - 📫 How to reach me ... jamesaustinlewis1985@gmail.com